influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 ## Start Kapacitor

-By default, the Kapacitor configuration file is saved in `/etc/kapacitor/kapacitor.conf`.

-1. Extract a copy of the Kapacitor configuration:
+1. Run the following command to generate a the Kapacitor configuration file:

 ```bash
 kapacitord config > kapacitor.conf
 ```
+By default, the Kapacitor configuration file is saved in `/etc/kapacitor/kapacitor.conf`.
+If you save the file to another location, you must specify the location when starting Kapacitor.

     > The Kapacitor configuration is a [toml](https://github.com/toml-lang/toml) file.
 Inputs configured for InfluxDB also work for Kapacitor.

 2. Start the Kapacitor service: